Ledger security. Now in brilliant new colors.

 KEY TAKEAWAYS:

-— In May 2024, the highly-anticipated Bitcoin halving event will take place.
+— In 2028, the next Bitcoin halving event will take place.

 — This four-yearly event decreases the mining reward by 50% as intended by the Bitcoin network’s protocol.

-— The halving event causes Bitcoin to become more scarce over time, giving it a disinflationary premise.
+— The halving event causes Bitcoin to become more scarce over time, giving it a deflationary premise.

-— While no guarantee for the future, historically Bitcoin halving events are met with increases in its market value.
+— While no guarantee for the future, historically Bitcoin halving events have led to increases in the coin’s market value.

 What is the Bitcoin halving?

 The Bitcoin halving is the event where the Bitcoin network’s mining block reward, also known as the coinbase transaction, is cut in half.
-This occurs every 210,000 blocks, or roughly every 4 years.
+This occurs every 210,000 blocks or roughly every 4 years, with the next halving scheduled for 2028.

-Bitcoin’s halving event is always a highly-anticipated moment in the network.
-Primarily because of the unique nature of the public network’s supply and emission schedule, Bitcoin halving events draw all kinds of speculation on how it will impact the Bitcoin market price and long-term economic incentives on miners.
+Bitcoin’s halving event is always a highly anticipated moment in the network.
+Primarily because of the unique nature of the public network’s supply and emission schedule, Bitcoin halving events draw all kinds of speculation on how it will impact the Bitcoin market price and long-term economic incentives for miners.

 Bitcoin’s Halving Event: Why It Matters